fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 ### **Audio**

 - Added new _Civilization VII_ Narrator English voiceover lines for the new Loading Screen.
     - **Dev note:** We are currently working on recording and adding in new voiceovers for other languages.
-We’ll keep you in the loop as these roll out!
+We'll keep you in the loop as these roll out!
 - Added sound effects for new “Pet the Dog” Unit ability.
 - Various fixes to missing base game sound effects and improvements to audio feedback.
 - Added bespoke UI sound design across multiple interface elements.